 If you're looking for an easy dessert that will wow a crowd, this homemade ice cream recipe will do just the trick.
-Bring out all the sauces, sprinkles, and candy toppings, and you can have yourself the ultimate ice cream sundae extravaganza!
+Bring out the sprinkles, sauces, and candy toppings, and you can have yourself the ultimate ice cream sundae extravaganza!

 Get our recipe for Homemade Ice Cream.

 Milkshakes on Memorial Day sound like the most American thing to indulge in!
 The trick to making thick milkshakes is your ice cream to milk ratio.
-You actually want to have more ice cream than milk in order for the milkshake to be thick and creamy.
-It's kind of an art, but once you get used to it, making it at home is a breeze—and rather addicting if I'm being honest here!
+In order for the milkshake to be thick and creamy, you actually want to have more ice cream than milk.
+It's kind of an art, but once you get used to it, making it at home is a breeze (and rather addicting if we're being honest here)!

 Get our recipe for Milkshakes.

 Did you know that the base of a fruit pizza is a giant sugar cookie?
 Yep, that's right!
-When you make a fruit pizza recipe, it's actually one large sugar cookie topped with icing and fruit.
-So making a fruit pizza recipe with glaze is actually easier than making pizza dough from scratch—simply because the "crust" is easier to put together.
+When you make a fruit pizza, it's actually one large sugar cookie topped with icing and fruit.
+Making a fruit pizza is actually easier than making pizza dough from scratch—simply because the "crust" is easier to put together.
 It's the perfect, colorful dessert to share during your Memorial Day cookout.

 Get our recipe for Fruit Pizza.